Hazot/Machine-Learning-tutorials/README.md

 # Machine-Learning-tutorials

-Some testing on basic ML things.
+Some testing on basic ML things made before I knew what machine learning was.